BiGCAT-UM/BLAST-OER/protein.md

                     |       |
 Current form       Arg     Ala
 ```
-When only looking at the current forms, we may take this for a direct Ala to Arg mutation
+If only looking at the current forms, we may take this for a direct Ala to Arg mutation
-in the left branch (if we have a full phylogenetic tree, we may deduce more information
+in the left branch, but if we have a full phylogenetic tree, we may deduce more information
-about the ancestry of the protein).
+about the ancestry of the protein.

 ### PAM matrices

 The PAM matrices come in different versions: PAM1 is suited to compare very similar proteins
 with no more than one mutation per 100 residues; PAM80 is suited to compare proteins with
 up to 80 changes per 100 residues; PAM250 is suited to compare proteins with up to 250
-changes per 100 residues (this is possible since each residue may have changed more than once
+changes per 100 residues.
+This is possible since each residue may have changed more than once
-in distant proteins, as illustrated above; for 80 changes per 100 residues we expect 50
+in distant proteins, as illustrated above.
+For 80 changes per 100 residues we would therefore expect something about 50
-differences per 100 residues, for 250 changes we expect 80 differences per 100 residues).
+differences per 100 residues, for 250 changes we expect 80 differences per 100 residues.
 The higher number PAM matrices are computed from the lower number ones using mathematical
 operations (note: these are matrix multiplications, which do not have to be covered).
 Generally, we can determine homology for proteins with a minimum of ~30% identity over a